timofeysie/ruff-hashbrown/www/src/app/pages/docs/react/concept/schema.md

 - The second argument is an object that defines the properties of the object.
 - The `s.string` and `s.number` functions define string and number schemas, respectively.

-If you're familiar with Zod, this should look and feel _very_ similar.
+If you're familiar with Zod, this should look and feel familiar.

 ---